ess-dive-community/essdive-leaf-gas-exchange/README.md

 The format was developed with input and feedback of over 80 subject experts, including data collectors, data scientists, data users (empiricists and modelers), and instrument manufacturers.
 Thank you all.

+For further description of the reporting format, and the development process, refer to:
+Ely et al (2021).
+A reporting format for leaf-level gas exchange data and metadata.
+Ecological Informatics (accepted).

 ## Recommended citation

 Ely K.S., Rogers A, Crystal-Ornelas R (2020): ESS-DIVE reporting format for leaf-level gas exchange data and metadata.
 Environmental Systems Science Data Infrastructure for a Virtual Ecosystem. doi:10.15485/1659484